• Skip to primary navigation

 Accommodations in Banff - Feature

-Make your trip to Banff a multi-day event, especially if the intent of your visit is to capture the best photo spots in Banff.
-Because, who doesn’t want to extend their stay in a quaint and bustling mountain town?
+Make your trip to Banff a multi-day event, especially if your visit intends to capture the best photo spots in Banff.
+Because who doesn’t want to extend their stay in a quaint, bustling mountain town?

 (Well, perhaps the Grinch wouldn’t.
 But Banff isn’t Whoville.
 Moving on!)

 Planning for an extended stay in Banff calls for some quality lodging.
-To help you find the right hotel, hostel, or campground, we’ve gathered a list of our favourite places to stay in the townsite and wider Banff National Park.
+To help you find the right hotel, hostel, or campground, we’ve gathered a list of our favourite places to stay in the townsite and more expansive Banff National Park.

-Good news: we’ve been to Banff a lot, so we can speak from experience.
-We know the best Banff hotels, the best banff cabins and B&B’s, and the best Banff campgrounds to stay at.
+Good news!
+We’ve been to Banff a lot, so we can speak from experience.
+We know the best Banff hotels, the best Banff cabins and bed and breakfasts, and the best Banff campgrounds to stay at.

 Fairmont Banff Springs (Luxury)

 Banff’s fairy tale castle – the Fairmont Banff Springs Hotel – will take your breath away with its luxury suites and old-world charm.
-It’s “the” hotel in Banff that comes to mind when thinking of a place to stay.
-There are highly-rated restaurants located on-site (including, 1888 Chophouse, The Vermillion Room and Castello Italiana), as well as gorgeous views, a phenomenal spa, and a wealth of history to absorb just by being there.
+It’s “the” Banff hotel that comes to mind when thinking of a place to stay.
+There are highly-rated restaurants on-site (including 1888 Chophouse, The Vermillion Room and Castello Italiana), gorgeous views, a phenomenal spa, and a wealth of history to absorb just by being there.

 Fairmont Banff Springs Hotel